iqbalfn/exec-php/README.md

 Call it normally with the last argument is callback function.
 The callback function called with below arguments :

-1. `Mixed` error message.
+1. `Mixed`.
+Error message.
-2. `Mixed` returned value of user php function.
+2. `Mixed`.
+Returned value of user php function.
-3. `String` printed string of php file when requiring it.
+3. `String`.
+Printed string of php file when requiring it.
-4. `String `printed string of php function when calling it.
+4. `String`.
+Printed string of php function when calling it.

 Example
 -------